-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: You pay: X-rays Radiation (radium and isotope) therapy including Diagnostic test & Procedures \$0 - \$25 Radiation (radiatin and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings \$0 for each Medicare-covered X-ray in physician office.
-Or Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
 All other components of blood are also covered beginning with the first pint used.
-Other outpatient diagnostic tests. \$0 for each Medicare-covered X-ray in independent and non-hospital-affiliated facilities.
-Or \$0 for each Medicare-covered X-ray in hospital-affiliated facilities. \$60 per treatment per day for radiation therapy (requires prior authorization/approval in advance to be covered). \$0 for surgical supplies, such as dressings. \$0 for supplies such as splints and casts. \$0 for each Medicare-covered complex outpatient diagnostic test including CT, MRI, MRA and nuclear cardiac imaging studies at non-hospital-affiliated facilities (requires prior authorization/approval in advance to be covered).
+You pay: \$0 - \$15 for each Medicare-covered diagnostic test and procedures \$0 for each Medicare-covered X-ray in physician office. \$0 for each Medicare-covered X-ray in hospital-affiliated facilities. \$0 per treatment per day for radiation therapy at independent and non- hospital-affiliated facilities (requires prior authorization/ approval in advance to be covered).
+Or \$25 per treatment per day for radiation therapy at hospital-affiliated facilities (requires prior authorization/approval in advance to be covered) \$0 for surgical supplies, such as dressings. \$0 for supplies such as splints and casts. \$0 for each Medicare-covered complex outpatient diagnostic test including CT, MRI, MRA, PET and nuclear cardiac imaging studies (requires prior) authorization/approval in advance be covered)

-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies (continued) You pay: \$125 for each Medicare covered complex outpatient diagnostic test including CT, MRI, MRA and nuclear cardiac imaging studies at hospital-affiliated facilities(requires prior authorization/approval in advance to be covered). \$0 - \$25 PET scans (requires prior authorization/approval in advance to be covered). \$0 for Medicare-covered lab tests. \$0 for Medicare-covered preventive diagnostic tests in office. \$0 for Medicare-covered preventive diagnostic tests at facility.

-What you must pay when you get Services that are covered for you these services Outpatient hospital observation You pay: Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can \$175 for Medicare covered be discharged. observation services.
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies (continued) You pay: 20% of the cost for therapeutic radiology services (requires prior authorization/approval in advance to be covered) \$0 for Medicare-covered lab tests. \$0 for Medicare-covered preventive diagnostic tests in office. \$0 for Medicare-covered preventive diagnostic tests at facility.
+Outpatient hospital observation Observation services are hospital outpatient services given to You pay: determine if you need to be admitted as an inpatient or can be discharged. \$175 per visit for Medicare covered observation services.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
-Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the Cost sharing amounts for outpatient hospital services.
+Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at www.medicare.gov or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.